-Note to Police: After the children have drawn their picture, ask these reflection questions below to help emphasize what they have learned: Emphasize senses used.
+Note to Police: After the children have drawn their picture, ask these reflection questions below to help emphasize what they have learned:

 - What should you always wear when you're riding a bike?
 Which side of the street do you stay on?
 Should cars be coming towards you or heading in the same direction as you? - What does a crossing guard do?
 Why should you always listen to him or her? - What does a "Don't Walk" signal look like at a traffic light?
 What does a "Walk" signal look like? - What should you always do before crossing any street?
-Even with a traffic light? - Which senses did you use to cross the street safely? - Who can show me Left-Right-Left?
+Even with a traffic light? - Which sense helps you find a cross walk, or see the Don't Walk, Walk sign? (eyes)

 3. LOOK FOR LANDMARKS (Pages 6-7 Activity Book).
-(Write on board: LANDMARKS)
+Write on board: LANDMARKS)